 16.11.12.
 School kids crossing Gloucester St Bridge.
 Landsborough House (URS House) awaited demolition right.
 Awly Building, a multi-storey office block would be built on URS House & Amuri Courts demo sites

-Gloucester St / Durham St Nth: Multi-storey, Landsborough House (URS House) ghost awaited demolition.
+Gloucester St / Durham St Nth: Multi-storey Landsborough House (URS House) ruin awaited demolition.
 It would be demolished a week later, within 48 hours.
-Awly Building, a multi-storey office block would be built on URS House & Amuri Courts demo sites.
-Opp cnr, another demolition site, an Espresso trailer sold coffee to passersby, near an ad festooned, faux pissoir.
+Awly Building, a multi-storey office-block would be built on URS House & Amuri Courts demolition-sites.
+On the opposite corner, on another demolition site, an Espresso trailer sold coffee to passersby, near an advert-festooned, faux pissoir.

 16.11.12.
 Landsborough House (URS House) awaited demolition, Gloucester St / Durham St Nth.
 A week later, URS House would be demolished within 48 hours